 - Extracting accounts payable and receivable data from sources in various formats, such as Excel, using optical character recognition (OCR).

-- By automatically assigning purchase orders to their respective invoices, the algorithm helps accountants save countless hours they would otherwise spend tracing orders.
+- By automatically assigning purchase orders to their respective invoices, the algorithm helps accountants save countless hours they would otherwise spend tracing charges.

 - As a sequence of repetitive tasks such as data input, calculating individual paychecks, or disbursement, payroll management is another easy pick for automation.

-Accounting mostly deals with numbers, which has its pros and cons: on the one hand, it’s logical, but on the other, any mistake will affect all other tasks down the pipeline.
-For this reason, another advantage of automated accounting processes listed in the survey was error prevention.
+Accounting mostly deals with numbers, which has pros and cons: on the one hand, it’s logical, but on the other, any mistake will affect all other tasks down the pipeline.
+For this reason, error prevention was another advantage of automated accounting processes listed in the survey.

 - Manual data entry and sharing?
 Forget it—automated scripts will ensure that your financial records end up in the right place, error-free.
 In the meantime, you can focus on more sophisticated tasks.

-- No matter if you need to validate checks or compare invoice data with account balance, automation turns reconciliation into a breeze.
+- Whether you need to validate checks or compare invoice data with account balance, automation turns reconciliation a breeze.